 PESTICIDE NOTIFICATION: NYS Law requires all schools to provide written notification to all parents, faculty, and staff if certain pesticides are used on school grounds.

 TARDINESS: Arriving late for school is disruptive to a student’s day.
 Not only does a student miss announcements and/or class work, the student also gets a harried and unsettled start to the day.
 If a child comes late to school he/she is to bring a written excuse from his/her parent.
 The child must report to the office to sign in before going to the classroom.
+A student arriving to school after 8:35 AM will be considered tardy.

 VISITORS: If you wish to visit your child during the school day, please enter by way of the front door, facing Main Street.
 You MUST sign in at the office and fill out a visitor’s nametag which will be worn while you are in the building.